 The new facility is intended as a focal point and a new model of care to serve the people of the Falkland Islands, whilst developing a new way forward for their aging and vulnerable population.

-Initially, a team from One Creative Environments Ltd. (One) visited the Falkland Islands to undertake a valuable and intensive week of site visits, stakeholder meetings and workshops to form a fully robust brief, and have since visited the Islands on many occasions to develop the design.
+Initially, a team from ONE Creative environments (ONE) visited the Falkland Islands to undertake a valuable and intensive week of site visits, stakeholder meetings and workshops to form a fully robust brief, and have since visited the Islands on many occasions to develop the design.

 A welcoming atmosphere was essential within an environment that could not only be enjoyed by the residents, but also by the wider community.
 The feasibility study findings demonstrated that an innovative 3600m² single storey care facility could be successfully delivered using an offsite construction system that blended into the natural surroundings.